CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-04-Short-prefix-soft-values-a-null-result.md

 [MellowMax, Doob's h-transform, and the intensive geometry of tool-use agents]({% link sections/science/_posts/2026-04-03-Mellowmax-doob-and-agentic-tool-use.md %}) argues that the corresponding local quantity should be made intensive when actions have very different lengths.

 The natural empirical question is then the following.
-Suppose a model emits a short continuation $y$ after a prompt $x$.
+Suppose a model emits a short continuation $$y$$ after a prompt $$x$$.
-Can a local soft-value readout at the prefix $x \oplus y$ predict the downstream semantic value of the full continuation tree rooted at that prefix?
+Can a local soft-value readout at the prefix $$x \oplus y$$ predict the downstream semantic value of the full continuation tree rooted at that prefix?

 This is not the same as asking whether the local soft value exactly equals the value of one final answer.
 The correct test is weaker and more useful.